seng350/course/project.md

 ### Deliverables
 - Create a repository using the Github Classroom link
-- send your Github IDs to TAs
+- <s>send your Github IDs to TAs</s>
-- update the Readme with your team's name, and 3 projects of interest.
+- update the Readme with your team's name, and 3 project *ideas*.

 ### Marking Guide
 Simple.
 Do the above.

-## 1. Architecturally significant requirements (ASRs)
+## 1. Features and Architecturally Significant Requirements (ASRs)

 ### Deliverables
-1. The list of ASRs
+1. 7 user stories explaining features of your app at a high level.
+Add these as issues in Github.
-2. A fully worked out utility tree, with at least 7 prioritized quality attribute scenarios, 3 (of the 7) in template form.
+2. 7 quality attribute scenarios, 3 of which you intend to test in your CI pipeline.
+They must be from 3 different Quality Attributes (e.g., usability, testability, maintainability).
+Add these as issues in Github, and explain the test procedure there as well.

 ### Marking Guide
-- Relevance of the ASRs to the project.
+- Relevance of the ASRs to the project idea.
 - Appropriateness of scenarios.
-- Quality of scenarios.
+- Thoughtfulness of user stories

 ## 2. Detailed design
-Describe, in <5 pages, how you intend to solve the problem and implement the ASRs from M1.
+Describe, in <5 pages, how you intend to solve the problem and implement user stories and the ASRs from M1.
 Include how you will continuously integrate and deploy the app and how you will test it.
+Since we know this is a web app, assume the reader is familiar with basic app design and instead elaborate on how you will make the app conform to the ASRs (e.g., ensure performance is satisfied).

 ### Deliverables
-1. PlantUML or JetUML class and behavior diagrams
+1. PlantUML or JetUML class and behavior diagrams.
+This should explain the module structure and runtime/C&C structure of your app.
 2. Design rationale, as Arch Decision Record

 ### Marking Guide